Consumer edition active

 • An antibiotic

-If gonorrhea has spread through the bloodstream, people are usually treated in the hospital and given antibiotics intravenously or by injection into a muscle.
+If gonorrhea has spread to the skin, joints, or other parts of the body through the bloodstream, people are usually treated in the hospital and given antibiotics intravenously or by injection into a muscle.
+Accumulations of fluid are drained from the joints.

-If symptoms recur or persist after treatment, doctors may take samples for culture to determine whether people are cured and may do tests to determine whether the gonococci are resistant to the antibiotics used.
+If symptoms return or do not go away after treatment, doctors may take samples for culture to determine whether people are cured and may do tests to determine whether the gonococci are resistant to the antibiotics used.

 People with gonorrhea should abstain from sexual activity until treatment is completed to avoid infecting sex partners.